 We were a bit better off after the 2008 global debacle and COVID-19, and we were lowering debt loads after some higher spending years—allowing them to meet their financial obligations better.
 That’s business ‘best practices’ 101!... and a measure of a company's financial health and good management.

-THE IMPORTANCE OF CASH FLOW IN BUSINESS OPERATIONS
+THE IMPORTANCE OF CASH FLOW FOR GROWTH CAPITAL IN BUSINESS OPERATIONS

 THE RELATIONSHIP OF DEBT AND RETURN ON EQUITY